lhz516/webpack-react-express-ssr/README.md

 # Webpack React Express SSR

-A boilerplate of web development
+A boilerplate of web development with React SSR

 ### Usage